bytecodealliance/wasmtime/docs/introduction.md

 # Introduction

-[Wasmtime][github] is a [Bytecode Alliance][BA] project that is a standalone wasm-only optimizing runtime for [WebAssembly] and [WASI].
-It runs WebAssembly code [outside of the Web], and can be used both as a command-line utility or as a library embedded in a larger application.
+Wasmtime, a Bytecode Alliance project, is used to run Webassembly (WASM) and WebAssembly System Interface (WASI) without a web browser.
+Typically, an application or library calls wasmtime to load and run WASM code.
+Wasmtime is a standalone runtime, optimized for WASM alone.
+It is intended for running WASM and WASI in a wide range of applications, from command-line utilties to libraries in large applications.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you